Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.01 What are Cycles and the ICP Token/README.md

 ### Network Nervous System (NNS) and Neurons

 The Internet Computer is controlled by the Network Nervous System (NNS), a governing system overseeing all aspects of the network.
 Users can lock their existing ICP Tokens to create a Neuron.
 By voting on proposals, participants earn rewards in ICP tokens, giving them direct influence over the network's future.

+### Grants from the Dfinity Foundation

+The Dfinity Foundation has allocated funds to support developers.
+By submitting proposals, developers can apply for grants ranging from 25,000 to 100,000 ICP tokens to aid in their projects.
+These grants come without any equity or ownership claims, serving as straightforward financial support.